• Alzheimer’s & dementia

 Transitioning into facility-based care is one of the most difficult decisions a family can make, but it can also be the most beneficial for everyone involved.

-At Senior Services of America, we understand how difficult this decision can be, which is why we are here to provide you with guidance.
-We provide quality end-of-life care, and comprehensive around the clock support at each of our memory-care facilities.
+At Senior Services of America, we understand how difficult this decision can be, so we are here to guide you.
+We provide quality end-of-life care and comprehensive around-the-clock support at our memory-care facilities.

 Although this is a difficult diagnosis for a family to face, there are concrete actions to take when you or your loved one is facing decline.